 At the Swedish Defence Research Agency (FOI), Dr Hendeby work with applied research (algorithm development, analysis, and implementation) in the area of security and surveillance.
 The focus is target tracking, where he overseea the tracking efforts in the group.
 He coordinates the design and development of an in-house tracking software.
 In this position he has spent considerable time with questions regarding decentralized and distributed fusion, and tracking systems in production code.

 Recently, the focus of his research has been multi-sensor multi-target tracking to provide situational awareness, which is important aspects of both internal as well as external projects, e.g., the EU FP7 projects ADABTS (Automatic detection of abnormal behavior and threats in crowded spaces) and P5 (Privacy preserving perimeter protection project), he has been involved in.
 For this purpose he has developed a multi-hypothesis tracker (MHT), which is now used as an off-the-shelf toolbox to solve tracking tasks at FOI.
 In many cases detections in images are used as input, but the developed framework is not limited to this.
-Another application is tracking in sonar data, for which a Gaussian-Mixture Probability Hypothesis Distribution (PHD) filter solution was developed.
+Another application is tracking in sonar data, for which a Gaussian-Mixture Probability Hypothesis Density (PHD) filter solution was developed.

 A topic of recent work, jointly with FOI and Linköping University, is passive tracking in acoustic networks and how the Doppler shifts in received signals can be used to track targets and also direction of arrival estimation.
 Another area of cooperation is SLAM.